Hadeel-Salamin/challenges/Github.md

 - [ ] **Why do we use github/git?**
  - It lets you and others work together on projects from anywhere by storing remote copies of your projects/repositories (github servers) as backup of your local copies.

 - [ ] **What happens when you clone a repository?**

-You can clone your repository to create a local copy on your computer and sync between the two locations.
+ When you clone a repository, it creates a local copy on your computer and sync between the two locations.

-in details
+  _IN DETAILS_

-1- point to an existing repo and make a clone or copy of that repo at in a new directory, at another location.
+ 1- point to an existing repo and make a clone or copy of that repo in a new directory, at another location.

  2- cloning automatically creates a remote connection called "origin" pointing back to the original repository.

  *"This makes it very easy to interact with a central repository."*

-- [ ] **What happens when you fork a repository?** an exact replica of the repository is created on your individual user account.
+- [ ] **What happens when you fork a repository?**

+  - An exact replica of the repository is created on your individual user account.

+   - **The main point of forking**
-A fork is a copy of a repository that allows you to freely experiment with changes without affecting the original project.
+  >   A fork is a copy of a repository that allows you to freely experiment with changes without affecting the original        project.
  Forks act as a sort of bridge between the original repository and your personal copy.
 You can submit Pull Requests to help make other people’s projects better by offering your changes up to the original project.
-Forking is at the core of social coding at GitHub. // **edit later**
+ *"Forking is at the core of social coding at GitHub."*

+   - **Fork differs from clone in..**

-  A forked repository differs from a clone in that a connection exists between your fork and the original repository itself.
+  > A forked repository differs from a clone in that a connection exists between your fork and the original repository itself.
 In this way, your fork acts as a bridge between the original repository and your personal copy where you can contribute back to the original project using Pull Requests.